-Content is huge.
-We see that trade shows offer educational as well as sales opportunities.
-For us, both areas are linked very closely.
+Content is huge because trade shows offer educational as well as sales opportunities.
 We actively seek speaking opportunities.
 We use webinars in advance of a show, typically one month out to build awareness of new things that we will be showing.
 And, we send those webinar recordings out post-show as part of our follow-up process.

 And what about following-up with show visitors?

 We follow-up very quickly with our stand visitors.
-We thank them for visiting our stand and we also highlight where on our website they can access show-related product information.
-This is usually in a PDF.
+We thank them for visiting our stand, and we also highlight where on our website, they can access show-related product information.

 The sales cycle for our products can be very long.
-Government approval may be required in some countries, plus there will be time required for testing and a trial period.
-This means that keeping in regular contact with our most interested prospects is really important.
-This is where our ongoing marketing plays its role.
-We find that webinars are really useful in helping to answer questions that may arise.
+Government approval is a requirement in some countries, plus there will be the time needed for testing and a trial period.
+So, keeping in regular contact with our most interested prospects is essential.
+Ongoing marketing plays a role.
+We find that webinars are useful in helping to answer questions that may arise.
 They also help to build confidence as they share the experiences of successful clients.

 How does your business assess the success of show participation?

-Data results are gathered from multiple sources.
-We can check measurable things like leads collected, sales meetings held and the number of speaking sessions that we were involved in.
+We gather data from multiple sources.
+We can check measurable things like leads collected, sales meetings held and the number of speaking sessions in which we participated.

 Our stand team is surveyed and asked for their views on the show.
 We ask them to note any sales activations that have happened post-event.
-Key sales leaders are asked what value they put on each show and whether or not they recommend returning to the next event.
+Key sales leaders tell us what value they put on each show and whether or not they recommend returning to the next event.

-The answers supplied, play an important part in determining which events we will participate in the following year.
+The answers supplied play an essential part in determining which events we will participate in the following year.

 Which tech items are you using in your trade show work now that didn’t exist just a few years ago?

-Data availability within venue halls has greatly improved and for a business like ours, this is hugely important.
-It means that we can show our products as they are intended to be used and that’s a big selling plus with show visitors.
+Data availability within venue halls has dramatically improved, and for a business like ours, this is hugely important.
+We can show our products as intended for use, and that’s a big selling plus with show visitors.

 Raspberry Pis are another recent innovation.
 These are tiny computers that drive all of the videos and live feeds on our stands, a critical feature of our displays at big events.
-Because they are so small, we carry less weight in hardware to venues.
-Also, they are very inexpensive, so we have saved a lot of money on tech-spend costs.
+Because they are small, we carry less weight in hardware to venues.
+Also, they are very inexpensive, so we have saved money on tech-spend costs.

-My own personal bit of tech that I use and recommend is Trello.
+My piece of tech that I use and recommend is Trello.
 I find it an excellent project management tool.

 The question I have been itching to ask; In a previous role you increased sales by 160% at one event!
 What did you do to engineer this huge upturn in results?

-Much of what I did was really straightforward but that show was very important to the success of the company I was working for.
-Forty percent of total orders for the year were relied-on to come from this particular event.
+Much of what I did was straightforward, but that show was vital to the success of the company I was working for.
+Forty per cent of total orders for the year were relied-on to come from this particular event.

 The messaging proposed for display on our stand was varied and very inconsistent.
 So, I made sure that inside the business, we had our core story straight before we printed any display materials or any messaging connected to our stand.

 Doing this made it easy for visitors to see and understand what we were offering.
-This made a massive difference to audience engagement at the show.
+It made a massive difference to audience engagement at the show.

 After messaging, I addressed the processes connected to show participation.
-Frankly, these were broken and our staff weren’t communicating effectively with each other internally or with external suppliers.
+Frankly, these were broke.
+Our staff weren’t communicating effectively with each other internally or with external suppliers.

-Given that we expected and were counting on, signing a lot of deals on the show floor, it was vital that anyone working on our stand knew what procedures were in place for show offers, lead management and for following-up.
+Given that we expected and were counting on, signing many deals on the show floor, anyone working on our stand needed to know what procedures were in place for show offers, lead management and for following-up.

 By drawing all of these elements together and establishing a clear sales position, we managed to achieve a 160% show on show upturn in sales.